Alan-Rock-GS/GpuScript/README.md

 <a id="available"></a>
 ## Available Libraries

-* BDraw: Draw hundreds of millions of billboard/semi-billboard graphics in high-speed, including spheres, lines, arrows, and 3D text.
+* BDraw: Draw hundreds of millions of billboard/semi-billboard graphics in high-speed, including spheres, lines, arrows, signals, 3D text, and 3D axes.
 * AppendBuff: High-speed and high-volume append buffers and prefix sums, with many use cases.

-#### With GpuScript, you can write programs with lightening fast graphics and computations on GPU with ease!! :boom:
+#### With GpuScript, you can write programs with lightening fast graphics and general purpose computation on GPU with ease!! :boom: